Infinite Banking

 Funding and Loan Strategy

-Regular contributions to your policy are vital, as they build the cash value that you will later leverage.
-Implement a funding strategy that allows for consistent growth of the policy's cash value.
-When it comes to utilizing loans, strategic planning is vital.
+Regular contributions to your policy are vital, as they build the cash value that you’ll later leverage.
+Implement a funding strategy that allows for the consistent growth of the policy's cash value.
+Strategic planning is vital when using loans.
 Loans should be taken wisely, with a clear understanding of the implications on your policy's performance and your overall financial health.
-Use tools like an infinite banking concept calculator to plan and predict the effects of your loan strategies to ensure ongoing growth and sustainability of the policy.
+Use tools like an infinite banking concept calculator to plan and predict the effects of your loan strategies to ensure the ongoing growth and sustainability of the policy.

 While repaying loans taken against your permanent life insurance is not mandatory, it's prudent to consider repayment if you're engaging in infinite banking.
 Repaying these loans helps with the growth of your policy’s cash value and ensures the longevity of your financial strategy.
 By restoring the borrowed amount, you continue maximizing the compounding interest benefits, a cornerstone of using whole life insurance as a bank.